SilverC0de/lytaWhatsapp/README.md

 Let's get started.
 ```

-Before I procees, Just know that I really sufferred in the hands of Facebook just to get my bot approaved.
+Before I proceed, Just know that I really sufferred in the hands of Facebook just to get my bot approaved.

 &nbsp;
 ## License